MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

     summary: |
       Responsibilities include:
       - Realization of framing, routing, and animation of web pages(self-learned) by Vue.
-      - Weekly discussions with members of other groups, such as dry-lab, wet-lab,and human-practice, for fresh ideas.
+      - Participating in weekly discussions for fresh ideas in synthetic biology.
-      - Teaching other members to record experiments using Typora(a handy markdown software).
+      - Teaching other group memberse to record experiments by Typora(a handy markdown software).

       Achievements include:
       - an existing website, available at [HERE](https://2023.igem.wiki/cau-china/).
       - gold medal & best new basic part nomination in iGEM.
   # 4
   - position: Primary-Auxiliary Memory Mapping Simulator
-    company_name: Participant (advised by Associate Professor [Yinxue Shi](https://faculty.cau.edu.cn/xxdqxy/syx/list.htm) from CAU)
+    company_name: Participant (advised by Associate Professor Yinxue Shi from CAU)
     company_url: ''
     company_logo: ''
     date_start: 2023-12-01